Evansville, Indiana: Sports

 Evansville is home to two NCAA Division I athletic programs.
 The Evansville Purple Aces basketball team plays at the Ford Center.
 The Southern Indiana Screaming Eagles basketball team plays on campus at Screaming Eagles Arena.

 Evansville is home to several professional teams as well.
 The Evansville Otters are a professional baseball team in the Frontier League and have played at Bosse Field since 1995.
-The Evansville Thunderbolts are a minor league professional ice hockey team in the Southern Professional Hockey League and play at the Ford Center.
+The Evansville Thunderbolts are a minor league professional ice hockey team in the SPHL and play at the Ford Center.
 There was also a junior hockey team named the Evansville Jr. Thunderbolts in the NA3HL and played at Swonder Ice Arena from 2015 to 2019.
 The Evansville Coliseum is home to the WFTDA league, the Demolition City Roller Derby.
 In 2021, the city saw the formation of two minor league soccer clubs: the Evansville Legends FC and the Midwest Hooligans.
 The Legends compete in the Ohio Valley Premier League on Old National Bank Field at Goebel Soccer Complex.
 The Hooligans compete in the United Premier Soccer League and play at Double Cola Soccer Complex near the demolition site of Roberts Stadium.

+From 1948 to 1956, Evanville hosted an annual college football bowl game, the Refrigerator Bowl.

 From 1957 to 1975, and then again in 2002, 2014, 2015, 2019, and from 2021 to 2025 Evansville hosted the NCAA Men's Division II Basketball Championship (Elite Eight).
 From 1999 to 2007, Roberts Stadium hosted the Great Lakes Valley Conference basketball tournaments, and in 2013, the same event was held at the Ford Center.
 A number of Division I NCAA events have been hosted by the city as well.
-In 1983 Roberts Stadium hosted the first round of the NCAA Men's Division I Basketball Championship, and in 1980 and 1983, it hosted the Midwestern City Conference men's basketball conference tournament.
+In 1983, Roberts Stadium hosted the first round of the NCAA Men's Division I Basketball Championship, and in 1980 and 1983, it hosted the Midwestern City Conference men's basketball conference tournament.
 The Ford Center has hosted the Ohio Valley Conference men's and women's basketball tournaments since 2018.